manudev97/mpc-zk-paillier/README.md

 ## The "Generator" Point in ECC

 One of the most relevant properties of this curve is that it satisfies a special condition: all points in the group can act as generators of the group.
-We will note that this property is fundamental for the arithmetic operations that will be performed on the scalar field that defines this group, i.e. $F_{11}$.
+We will note that this property is fundamental for the arithmetic operations that will be performed on the scalar field that defines this group, i.e. $\mathbb{F}_{11}$.
 A generator is a point $G$ such that any other point on the curve can be obtained as a combination of the point $G$ added to itself, $G \cdot n$ (i.e., by scalar multiplication).
-We can select any point on the curve $E(17): y^2 = x^3 - 2*x + 7 \; (mod \;17)$ as the generator $G$ of the group.
+We can select any point on the curve $E(17): y^2 = x^3 - 2x + 7 \mod (17)$ as the generator $G$ of the group.
 This is possible thanks to the property that the order of $G$ is the number of elements in the group.
 We mean by order of $G$ the number of times this point must be summed to generate the point at infinity ($\infty$), which in this case is the identity element of the group.
-Note that if we instantiate another Weierstrass curve for example $E(17): y^2 = x^3 - 3*x + 4 \; (mod \;17)$ there are points that do not generate all the other elements of the group and these will not be taken as generating points for the group of the curve:
+Note that if we instantiate another Weierstrass curve for example $E(17): y^2 = x^3 - 3x + 4 mod (17)$ there are points that do not generate all the other elements of the group and these will not be taken as generating points for the group of the curve:
 ```rust
 let other_ec = EcWei::new(-3, 4, 17);
 println!("{:?}", other_ec.scalar_mul(Point::new(6,10), &mut 2)); // (6,7)